davstur/phd-building-climate-control/README.md

 # Model Predictive Building Climate Control - Steps Towards Practice
 This repository holds my PhD thesis, the source code of the Matlab toolbox I developed for creating (bi)linear thermal models of buildings for use in control systems as well as links to my most important papers.

+If you're interested in these topics, feel free to connect with me through [my LinkedIn profile](https://www.linkedin.com/in/david-sturzenegger/).

 ## Phd Thesis

 A PDF of my thesis is in this repository.